 It helps to decide what you will say before you contact your birth child.
 You may want to choose the best course for you – whether it be by phone, social media, email, or letter.
 Most professionals agree that an unannounced visit may not be the best course of action, as your birth child may react better with some time to react appropriately by digesting the information that they have been found by you.

 Once that initial contact takes place, take your time in proceeding.
 Although you have a deep desire for an ongoing relationship, your birth child may need time to process.
+Birth parents search, but the child will also go through a journey.
 Together you can take the relationship one step at a time and find a healthy progression into building it into a relationship that works for both of you and your respective families.

 3. You wish to pass along important medical information.